HiPERCAM/hipercam/docs/reduction.rst

 ====================

 |reduce| writes all results to an ASCII log file.
 This can be pretty enormous
 with many columns.
-It is self-documenting with an extensive header section which is worth a look through.
+The log file is self-documenting with an extensive header section which is worth a look through.
 In particular the columns are named and given data types to aid ingestion into numpy recarrays.
-The pipeline command |plog|
+The pipeline command
-provides a crude interface to plotting these files, and module :mod:`hipercam.hlog` should allow you to develop scripts to access the data and to make your own plots.
+|plog| provides a crude interface to plotting these files, and module
+:mod:`hipercam.hlog` should allow you to develop scripts to access the data and to make your own plots.